kimnetics/test-user-creator/README.md

 ### About

-This program loops through JetBrains Test Data generated user data and adds it to the User--System table in the configured database.
+This program loops through JetBrains Test Data generated user data and adds it to the user__system table in the configured database.

 ### Configuration